The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: The quark- potential in the Rindler-AdS space

 An accelerated observer in a Rindler wedge has access only to the part of spacetime limited by its horizon.
 As acceleration increases, the observer moves closer to the horizon.
 Two accelerated quarks, in order to remain in causal connection with each other, must be closer to each other, otherwise the horizon will break the string between them.
 The critical distance at which the string can exist decreases with increasing acceleration, see Fig.~\ref{fig:Rindler:1D}.
 The shorter string is in a more ''compressed'' state.
 The energy stored in the string per unit length (tension) is constant, but due to the curvature of spacetime and the horizon influence, the effective energy that must be expended to separate the quarks increases.
 This manifests itself as an increase in the interquark potential, which can be seen in Fig.~\ref{fig:Rindler:1D}.

-Hence, the phase transition temperature increases with the acceleration $a_c=a_0/\ell = 1/\R$.
+Hence, the characteristic temperature increases with the acceleration $a_c=a_0/\ell = 1/\R$.
 This occurs either by increasing the dimensionless parameter $a_0$ at fixed curvature scale $\ell$, or by decreasing $\ell$ at fixed $a_0$, which is the same as the AdS horizon $\R$ decrease.
-Qualitatively, our results are in an agreement with the ones obtained by other authors, for example in the works~\cite{Benic:2015qha, Chernodub:2025ovo}.

-However, one can argue that our system is scale invariant, so a certain value of the acceleration parameter $a_c$ sets only the scale between time and space coordinates.
+However, one can argue that the acceleration parameter $a_c$ is unphysical, so a certain value of this sets only the scale between time and space coordinates.
 One can perform a transformation of the coordinates in the Rindler-AdS metric~\eqref{eq:rindler-ads:metric} and redefine the originally chosen acceleration value $a_c$ to another value or even get rid of the acceleration by the coordinate transformation $\tilde{x}_i = a_c x_i$.

 Indeed, the potential scaled onto acceleration value, $\tilde{V} = a_c V$, as a function of the acceleration-scaled distance, $\tilde{L} = a_c L$, shows no dependence on the certain acceleration value $a_c$, see Fig.~\ref{fig:Rindler:aV}.
+Similar scaling is also observed in the lattice QCD calculations~\cite{Braguta:2026nfy, Braguta:2026kuz}.
 In such terms the Hawking temperature is a universal constant $\tilde{T}_H = 1/2\pi$, which does not depend on the acceleration or AdS radius values.
-Hence, one have the the phase transition temperature is also constant: $\tilde{T}_{\dec} = (\pi/3) \tilde{T}_H = 1/6$.
-This universality reflects the scale invariance and self-similarity of our holographic setup.
-Interestingly, the factor $1/6$ is also relates entropy of the free field CFT and the Rindler horizon~\cite{Parikh2018}, $S_{\rm CFT} = S_{\rm Rindler}/6$, but it may be a coincidence.
+Hence, one have the characteristic temperatures are also constants: $\tilde{T}_{c} = (\pi/3) \tilde{T}_H = 1/6$ and $\tilde{T}_s \approx 1/(2\pi \cdot 0.5163)$.